MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 In most cases, the system can detect USN rollbacks by tracking inconsistencies in the `invocationID` attribute caused by restoring a DC without resetting the attribute.
 Windows Server 2008 provides protections against replication errors after unsupported DC restore operations.
 These protections trigger when an unsupported restore creates USNs lower than the original versions, representing changes that replication partners already received.

-In windows Server 2008 and 2003 SP1, when a destination DC requests changes using a previously used USN, the destination DC interprets the replication partner response to mean its replication metadata is outdated.
+In Windows Server, when a destination DC requests changes using a previously used USN, the destination DC interprets the replication partner response to mean its replication metadata is outdated.
 Outdated metadata means that the Active Directory database on the source DC rolled back to a previous state, so the system responds accordingly.

 For example, let's say a VM's VHD file rolled back to a previous version.
 In this case, the destination DC initiates the following quarantine measures on the DC it identified as having undergone an unsupported restore: